-Minor digestive disturbances, which many afflicted fail to realize they possess, may remain unrecognizable as such for years to come in light of their subliminal, often undetectable effects on the body and mind (seeing as many of us fail to listen).
-Most people have been traumatized at some point in their lives, and thus could benefit from a restorative treatment, even when they show no overt signs of digestive insufficiency (or insufficiency wherever else their traumas have manifested*).
-Otherwise, graver disturbances later on in life will make the disease process overt, aggravating the already-defunct until fruitions of disharmony can be ignored no longer; the suffering will then seek help, and often from allopathic medicine.
-Unfortunately, bandages will only mask the problem, and worse drive illness deeper: the drugs used to combat constipation, diarrhea, indigestion, depression, anxiety, etc.– the symptoms instead of the cause– inflame the already-inflamed, stress the already-stressed, and set the stage for perpetual struggle, due to which the lower self thrives.
+Minor digestive disturbances, which many afflicted fail to realize they possess, may remain unrecognizable as such for years to come in light of their subliminal, and often undetectable, effects on the body and mind (seeing as many of us fail to listen).
+Most people have been traumatized at some point in their lives, and thus could benefit from a restorative treatment, even when they show no overt signs of digestive insufficiency (or insufficiency wherever else their traumas have manifested).
+Graver disturbances will inevitably make the disease process overt, aggravating the already-defunct until fruitions of disharmony can no longer be ignored.
+All the while, the lower self has been exacerbated, a necessary and unavoidable facet of unalleviated suffering, which explains why some triggers (instigators) to imbalances in gut flora resemble the signs and symptoms of resulting disorder.
+The lower self may otherwise minimally affect the individual that holds it, yet its illumination only serves to pave way toward growth.

 TRIGGERS TO PATHOGENIC OVERGROWTH

 (When Suppressed Will Manifest Symptomatically Later On In Life):

-- suppressed immunity during illness (“stomach bugs”, viruses, food poisoning, etc.; may be the onset of parasitic infection itself)
+- acute illness (“stomach bugs”, viruses, food poisoning, etc.; may be the onset of parasitic infection itself)

-- antibiotic, birth control usage (inflammation to the digestive tract, disruption of good and bad bacteria, leading to “dysbiosis”)
+- antibiotic usage, birth control usage (inflammation of the digestive tract, disruption of good and bad bacteria, leading to dysbiosis)

 - frequent consumption of raw meat, fish, unwashed fruits and vegetables